rkilchmn/frontac24/README.md

 ## Sort the sales summary report by sales type

-BA segregates the customers by sales type to make it easy to analyze sales by sales channel.
+BF segregates the customers by sales type to make it easy to analyze sales by sales channel.
 For example, if customers are retail and wholesale, the report will subtotal retail and wholesale sales separately.